 The two-time defending MVP is trying to become the first player since Larry Bird to win three straight MVP awards.
 We haven't seen this happen since Bird accomplished this feat from 1984-1986.
 In terms of defense, Giannis is on the right path.
 His 28.33 player efficiency number is high due to his defense.
 His 1.8 defensive win shares rank third in the league, and his 4.8 total win shares rank third as well.

-However, his offensive numbers have slipped this season.
+His offensive numbers have slipped this season.
 His 28% three-point shooting percentage is worse, while his overall field goal percentage is down.
-His overall rebounds rank in the top-5 but they’re nearly two complete rebounds less per game compared to last season.
+His overall rebounds rank in the top-5 but they're nearly two complete rebounds less per game compared to last season.
 Giannis is making a great case for Defensive Player of the Year, especially with Anthony Davis out, but his MVP trek is very shaky.

 3. Damian Lillard